 The following description applies to transactions where: (1) the foreign project will produce exportable goods, (2) the EXIM financing is more than $10 million, and (3) the new foreign production poses the risk of substantial injury (i.e., the new, foreign production will be equal to or greater than 1% of U.S. production ).

-If the findings of the trade flow or oversupply analysis are adverse in nature, they may be grounds for EXIM denial of the transaction.
-However, in the event that there are adverse findings, section 2(e)(3)21 of the EXIM Bank Charter gives the Board authority to nevertheless approve the transaction if the Board determines that the overall benefit exceeds the cost.
-The netting process provides an empirical basis for the exercise of the Board's authority, but it is not determinative.
+If the findings of the trade flow or oversupply analysis are adverse in nature, they may be grounds for Ex-Im denial of the transaction.
+However, in the event that there are adverse findings, section 2(e)(3) of the EXIM Charter gives the Board authority to nevertheless approve the transaction if the Board determines that the overall benefit exceeds the cost.
+The netting process provides an empirical basis for the exercise of the Board’s authority, but it is not determinative.

-The methodological guidelines for processing a case, reviewing structural oversupply, trade flow analysis, and calculating the net trade flow are delineated below:.
+The methodological guidelines for processing a case, reviewing oversupply, trade flow analysis, and calculating the net trade flow are delineated below:

-Proportionality and the Trade Flow Analysis: For any transaction where the EXIM financing is de minimus, as it represents 10% or less of the total project capital cost23, the trade flow analysis will employ proportionality, and limit displacement to the proportion of EXIM involvement in the project.24 For any transaction where the U.S. exports seeking EXIM Bank support comprise more than 10% of the project's capital costs, the trade flow analysis will consider the full production of the project, and will not reflect EXIM Bank's proportional involvement in the transaction.
+Proportionality and the Trade Flow Analysis: For any transaction where the Ex-Im financing is de minimus, as it represents 10% or less of the total project capital cost, the trade flow analysis will employ proportionality, and limit displacement to the proportion of Ex-Im involvement in the project.
+For any transaction where the U.S. exports seeking EXIM support comprise more than 10% of the project’s capital costs, the trade flow analysis will consider the full production of the project, and will not reflect Ex-Im Bank’s proportional involvement in the transaction.